torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 So Akephalos (get it? it's *headless*!) comes to our rescue.

-Note that all of the Capybara configuration happens within a `TorqueSpec.local` block.
-This is because in-container tests will load this file, too, but the capybara and akephalos gems won't be available in the server's load path.
+Note that all of the Capybara configuration happens within a `TorqueSpec.local` block, which means it only executes for the specs run outside of TorqueBox.
+This is because in-container tests will load this file, too, but the capybara and akephalos gems won't necessarily be available in the server's runtime.

 # Testing From Within